jval1972/Mars3D/readme.txt

 Improved priority logic for sound channel selection.
 Small optimization to sprite rendering.
 Added support for tall patches in PNG format.
+Use general purpose threads in 8 bit software rendering blit.

 Version 1.0.11.748 (20220209)
 -----------------